 \subsubsection{Reliable estimation of DW energy from dynamic calculations}

 In the bulk as well as on the DW, thermal fluctuations result in the switching of local dipoles against their surrounding polarization.
-These fluctuations appear as small clusters of needle-like shape, as illustrated in \Cref{fig:polarization_switching_series}~(b).
+These fluctuations also appear as small clusters of needle-like shape in a single domain state, as illustrated in \Cref{fig:polarization_switching_series}~(b) on the right.
 Such clusters form and disappear spontaneously anywhere in the simulation cell at finite temperature.
-Because of these fluctuations the DW close to the transition temperature is not flat but thermal roughening of the DW increases the effective wall area \cite{Caballero2020}.
+When these clusters appear on the DW the DW becomes rough and increases the effective wall area \cite{Caballero2020}.
 Consequently, we hypothesize that the energy per area does indeed decrease as suggested by Landau theory, but that the decrease is overcompensated by the increase in area due to roughening.

-In order to test this hypothesis we take a different approach to estimating the energy penalty per element of DW area.
-Assume that needle-like clusters of height \(s\) (in unit cells) in a single-domain state carry an excess energy that only consists of contributions from its nearest neighboring unit cells.
+In order to test this hypothesis we take a different approach to estimating the DW energy per area.
+With a look at \Cref{fig:polarization_switching_series}~(b) on the right, assume that needle-like clusters of height \(s\) (in unit cells) in a single-domain state carry an excess energy that only consists of contributions from its nearest neighboring unit cells.
+We deliberately consider the simulation setup without DW in order to avoid interactions of the clusters with the DW.
 In this case, one has to distinguish between the four interfaces parallel to the polarization (like T180 DWs) and the unfavorable head-to-head/tail-to-tail walls along the \(\pm z\)-direction.

-With the energy density per unit cell area for head-to-head/tail-to-tail contributions \(E_c\) and T180 contributions \(E_{\text{DW}}\), the excess energy of a single cluster inside the domain is:
+With the microscopic energy density per unit cell area for head-to-head/tail-to-tail contributions \(E_c\) and T180 contributions \(E_{\text{DW}}\), the excess energy of a single cluster inside the domain is:

+\(E_c\) as well as \(E_{\text{DW}}\) are variable with temperature, mainly because polarization is a function of temperature.
 These clusters are appearing due to thermally activated fluctuations which commonly follow an Arrhenius behavior.
 Thus, the probability \(f\) that a needle-like cluster of size \(s\) exists at a given temperature \(T\) is given by: